 Sportsmen and women are often unaware just how much their performance depends upon sight.
-Sports performers not only have to be able to see distant objects clearly, they also have to separate and differentiate objects from ever-changing backgrounds as well as judge distances and speeds.
+Sports performers not only have to be able to see distant objects clearly, but they also have to separate and differentiate objects from ever-changing backgrounds as well as judge distances and speeds.
 Good vision is very important in all sports and vital in many.
 Consequently, an awareness of this fact and how we can both improve and protect sports vision can help enhance performance.

 Visual Reaction Time